-As of January 1st, 2020 New Chest Protectors are Required for High School (NFHS) and NCAA (National Collegiate Athletic Association) Baseball.
+As of January 1st, 2020 New Chest Protectors are Required for High School (NFHS) Baseball and beginning January 1st, 2021 Required for NCAA (National Collegiate Athletic Association) Baseball.

 No Changes are being made for Fastpitch Softball or Youth Baseball (Little League, USSSA, etc.)